There’s a bunch of kids here, sloshy with hot-chocolate, who just keep playing a Charlie Brown Christmas.

 Steam rises from hot chocolate mugs before the fire.

-We could all come home to each other for Christmas.
+We could all come home to each other for Christmas in all kinds of creative ways.

 Heard the weather forecast this morning say they’re calling for a white Christmas.